-- The RDA product is updated up two times every day.
+- The Burnt Area product is updated up two times every day.
 The perimeter of burnt areas due to different fires happening between two sequential updates may be merged into a single perimeter.

 - The dates reported as Start date and Last update may not correspond to the date of ignition and extinction of the fire

-- The RDA product is intended to provide estimates of burnt areas at European level.
-Caution should be taken when comparing this product with external sources that adopt different methodologies and scopes
+- The EFFIS burnt area product is intended to provide estimates of burnt areas at European level.
+Caution should be taken when comparing this product to other data that may have been produced using different methodologies and scopes.

 Although only a fraction of the total number of fires is mapped, the area burned by fires of this size represents about 75% to 80% of the total area burned in EU.
 Modeling historical fire data from the EFFIS European fire database, equations have been set up for the different countries, which allow predicting the total area burned with good accuracy; that is, the total burnt area in a country is obtained as a function of the area burned by fires larger than 30 ha.

 In order to obtain the statistics of the burnt area by land cover type, the data from the CORINE Land Cover database are used.
-Therefore the mapped burned areas are overlaid to land cover maps, allowing the derivation of damage assessment results comparable for all the European Countries.
+Therefore the mapped burned areas are overlaid to land cover maps, allowing the assessment of damage that is harmonized for all the European Countries.

 The burnt area mapping in the RDA is based on the identification of active large fires from the MODIS, the expansion of the burnt areas from these initial points on the basis of region-growing algorithms, and the refinement of the final perimeter of the fire through visual interpretation of the images.
 The process is aided by the systematic collection of fire news from the European media.
 An alternative to the current methodology is being developed.
 This method is based on abrupt post-fire vegetation change detected from MODIS daily time series.
 Once implemented, this method will allow for a better and less user-dependent classification of the burned areas.